This post may contain affiliate links.

-The day we went swimming with manta rays off Bali Indonesia, was one of my favorite days of our six years of full-time travel.
+The day we went swimming with manta rays off Bali Indonesia, was one of my favourite days of our six years of full-time travel.
 The famous Manta Bay is actually off Nusa Penida and we were staying in Ubud Bali.
-Were we even close enough to take this epic snorkeling trip?
+Were we even close enough to take this epic snorkelling trip?
+We were, and in this post we’ll tell you how you can swim with manta rays from anywhere in Bali, and what the experience was like.

 It turned out that we were.
 We booked a tour from Bali to Nusa Penida and Nusa Lembongan in one day.